harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-rcads.md

 |     8 | If you checked any problems, how difficult have they made it for you to do your work, take care of things at home, or get along with other people? |

+{{< card heading="Try Harmony" copy="Compare GAD-7 and RCADS " url="https://harmonydata.ac.uk/app" >}}

+{{< youtube cEZppTBj1NI >}}

+This allows researchers to view similarities and differences at a glance, significantly reducing the effort required in the manual comparison process.
+The term *GAD-7 vs RCADS* is redefined by utilizing Harmony, transforming a complex process into a streamlined and straightforward one.
+We highly recommend using Harmony for your *GAD-7 vs RCADS* comparison tasks whether you are conducting new research or revisiting older studies for fresh insights.
+You can select both instruments directly from Harmony's comprehensive database or upload your own copies in PDF format.
+The added bonus, Harmony is even equipped to handle comparisons in multiple languages.
+Simplify your research process with Harmony – the new standard for questionnaire harmonization.

 {{< image src="images/gad7-becks.jpg" alt="dog" title="dog" >}}